Twig (template engine)

-Twig is a template engine for the PHP programming language.
+Twig is a free and open-source template engine for PHP.
 Its syntax originates from Jinja and Django templates.
-It's an open source product licensed under a BSD License and maintained by Fabien Potencier.
+It is licensed under the BSD License and maintained by Fabien Potencier.
 The initial version was created by Armin Ronacher.
-Symfony PHP framework comes with a bundled support for Twig as its default template engine since version 2.
+Symfony comes with bundled support for Twig as its default template engine since version 2.

 The same template language is used by the Nunjucks template engine, thus Nunjucks is also supported by the following tools.